 Paper Tulip Materials

-- Pattern (both the petal and stem/leaves outlines and cut files are available free in my Resource Library — get the password by subscribing for free).
+- Pattern (both the petal and stem/leaves outlines and cut files are available free in my Resource Library — get the password by subscribing for free at the bottom of this post).

 - Paper (you can use regular paper or card stock, white or colored, plain, printed, or painted) — for the purple tulip you see here, I used DCWV brights cardstock